 Unless you decide to take control and end it yourself.
 Unless you decide to check out and say fuck the Fates and Furies and just wrest control from the universe.

-That examination led me to question something about my own depression: if suicide seems appealing because it offers control, then is my depression the result of feeling out of control?
+Such examination led me to question something about my own depression: if suicide seems appealing because it offers control, then is my depression the result of feeling out of control?

 Partially, yes.
-I can’t gainsay that feeling out of control is going to lead to depression, but I can admit that nearly every time I’ve struggled with depression, there have been things in my life that felt like they were beyond my control.
+I can’t gainsay feeling out of control is going to lead to depression, but I can admit nearly every time I’ve struggled with depression, there have been things in my life that felt like they were beyond my control.

 I spent an inordinate amount of time and energy decorating the new house in California.
 I hung light fixtures.
 I installed new outlets.
 I painstakingly designed furniture and sent the specs off to manufacturers to have things custom made.